scgbern/scgpico/content/wiki/howtos/howtobeanassistantforalecture/index.md

 	-  Ask Iris to coordinate the employment
-	-  Go to [Bettina Choffat](http://www.iam.unibe.ch/til/staff/choffat), she is responsible for the employment of hilfsassistants for bachelor courses, or to [Iris Keller](/staff/iriskeller) for master courses
+	-  Go to [Bettina Choffat](http://www.iam.unibe.ch/til/staff/choffat), she is responsible for the employment of hilfsassistants for bachelor courses

 -  Set up mailing list for students, and if needed for staff: [https://www.iam.unibe.ch/mailman/listinfo](https://www.iam.unibe.ch/mailman/listinfo)